I&O AI For Emergency Dental Calls

 Callers describing facial swelling, gum swelling, fever concern, bad taste, drainage, or worsening symptoms in their own words.

-Outcome: Escalate according to practice rules without giving diagnosis or medication advice.
+Outcome: Hand off according to practice rules without giving diagnosis or medication advice.

-New or existing patients reporting a cracked tooth, lost crown, broken filling, trauma, or cosmetic emergency before work or an event.
+New or existing patients reporting a cracked tooth, knocked-out tooth, lost crown, broken filling, trauma, sports injury, or cosmetic emergency before work or an event.

-Outcome: Collect timing, photos, pain level, and visit intent for a cleaner appointment path.
+Outcome: Collect timing, photos if requested, pain language, patient status, and visit intent for a cleaner appointment or escalation path.

 After-hours new-patient calls